eberhardtkorf/eberhardtkorf.github.io/pages/journal/entries/readmes/how_website_works.md

 Attempts have been made in order to make the viewing of the content as soft on the eye as possible.
 A few `.css` things that allow this are listed below:

 * Background color is a very subtle off white: #EEEEEE
-* Text colour is slighyly more grey than black: #444
+* Text colour is slightly more grey than black: #444
 * A line height of 1.6 is used
 * A font size of 18 is used with the Sans-serif family